rh-cssre/glitchtip-frontend/src/sdk-docs/python-django.md

 )
 ```

-You can easily verify your SDK installation by creating a route that triggers an error:
+You can verify your SDK installation by creating a route that triggers an error:

 ```py
 from django.urls import path